 The Ocellaris Clownfish was well-known in the saltwater aquarium hobby even before the movie “Finding Nemo” aired.

-There are many reasons why this species is so popular among beginners:
+There are many reasons why clownfish like this one from the Amphiprion genus are so popular among beginners.

 The Ocellaris Clownfish is relatively peaceful, gets along with a vast majority of non-aggressive species, and is compatible with a reef tank.
 Furthermore, its bright orange colors and cool personality will make your saltwater aquarium an exciting display.